 Cancer has been one of the diseases threatening millions of peoples’ life around the globe.
 In Hong Kong, new cancer cases jumped by 3.8% in a year, reaching 31,468 cases in 2016 alone.
 An aging population has led to a projection that the number of new cases in 2030 is likely to increase by about 30 to 40 percent compared with that in 2016.

-The Foundation hopes that the establishment of the IODC can render holistic and high-quality patient care to existing and prospective oncology patients of PYNEH at a safe and pleasant environment, at the same time can offer less distressing experience to patients and their family members during the cancer journey.
+The Foundation has always been recognizing the importance of providing holistic care to oncology patient at a safe and pleasant environment, and changing service model to meet the demand.
+It is hoped that the establishment of the IODC can achieve this goal, at the same time can offer less distressing experience to patients and their family members during the cancer journey.